 Now, if you wish to continue filling out your application, click here for our article on Part 2 of filling the application.

 If not, you may log out.
-Read our article next time around where we talk about university specific requirements and application submission!
+Read our article next time around where we talk about university specific requirements and college application process checklist!

 Yocket is the largest regional online community for students with a desire to pursue higher education abroad.